How to get around Meteora by bus

-The first few stops are along the main street and then the bus does pick-ups at a few camping sites and the nearby town of Kastraki which are on route.
+The first few stops are along the main street and then the bus picks up people at a few camping sites and the nearby town of Kastraki which are on route.

 Travelling from Athens or Thessaloniki?

 If you’re staying in Athens you can get a direct bus at 7am to Kalabaka and Meteora.
 However, if you’re staying in Thessaloniki, there’s a direct bus at 8am to Kalabaka and Meteora.
-Please check the KTEL Trikala website.
+For up-to-date travel information, please check the KTEL Trikala website.